dfinity/gix-components/src/routes/(split)/components/popover/+page.md

 The popover placement will be below the anchor element, either from left to right (default) or from right to left.
-The `direction` prop is a _preference_: when the requested side would push the panel past the viewport edge, the popover flips to the opposite side and falls back to the side with the most room when neither fits in full.
+The `direction` prop is a _preference_: when the requested side would push the panel past the viewport edge, the popover flips to the opposite side.
+When neither side has room for the panel's natural width, the panel is shifted along the viewport so it still fits at its natural size, and only shrinks (via the existing `max-width` clamp) once it is wider than the viewport itself.
+The vertical placement behaves the same way today via `max-height`.
-If the popover should overflow the viewport, it will be automatically resized to fit within the viewport, and the content will be scrollable.

 ```javascript
 <script lang="ts">